trag1c/discord-bot/README.md

 > The bot is built and deployed using Nix.
 While it's possible to develop the
 > bot without it, the preferred and supported method is through a Nix-based
 > workflow.
 To that end:
-> * The bot must sucessfully build and run using the Nix setup.
+> * The bot must successfully build and run using the Nix setup.
 > * If you're developing outside of Nix, you are responsible for troubleshooting
 >   any issues that arise.\
 >   **As a tip:** as long as no changes are made to the project's configuration